survivejs/react-book/manuscript/04_webpack_and_react.md

 }
 ```

-> Note that we're using *jsx* extension here to tell modules using JSX syntax apart from regular ones.
+T> Note that we're using *jsx* extension here to tell modules using JSX syntax apart from regular ones.
 This is a good convention to have.

 In addition we'll need to adjust our `main.js` to render the component correctly.
 Note that I've renamed it as `main.jsx` given we have JSX content there.
 Here's one solution: